-Water and blood – that’s what our protégés in the Democratic Republic of Congo need most today.
+Water and blood – that’s what our beneficiaries in the Democratic Republic of Congo need most today.
 We have been able to contact sister Agnieszka, who has given us the alarming news of the threat of a humanitarian disaster in the region.
 THERE’S NO TIME LEFT TO WAIT!!
 We want to help the hospital as quickly as possible, therefore we are launching a special emergency fund raising action for Ntamugenga.
-Please share this message, encourage your friends to make good and – if you can – help those, to whom you really are the only hope there is.

 Why do we need blood?

 The doctors in our hospital conduct app.
 750 transfusions a year.
 Most blood was given to children suffering from very serious malaria, which is now raging in Northern Kivu.
 The people are trying to cope on their own, but when the symptoms become alarming and signify the last stage of the disease, they bring their loved ones to us, asking for help.
 The cost of one bag is 15 dollars.

 As most inhabitants of Northern Kivu have less than one dollar per day to make a living, none of the hospital’s patients would be able to pay for their treatment.
 You have been paying for all transfusions at the hospital in Ntamugenga for several years now.
 It is not hundreds, but thousands of people who owe you not better living conditions, but their lives.
 If the demand for transfusions remains at the same level – and it seems that it will – we may need even 3000 PLN per month of additional money.